 How: Custom attribution models allow you to create your own model, from a combination of a baseline attribution model (from the list above), with a custom lookback window, and layered with rules regarding user engagement and “custom credit” rules.

 We can write a whole other post on creating custom attribution models, but essentially it means you can weight attribution towards interactions that encourage more interaction with your site than others.

 On top of that, you can create your own rules to upweight interactions, by whatever scale you like, depending on a variety of factors (e.g. position in path, landing page, search engine, targeting type).

 Why: Clearly this gives you a lot of control over attributing conversion value within your business.

-It is also some kind of proxy of data driven attribution, which is only available in Google Ads 360.
+It is also some kind of proxy of data driven attribution, which is only available in Google Analytics 360.

 Why not: You need to already know what is driving value for your business, and be confident in that knowledge.

-As alluded to above, in the paid-for Google Ads 360 data-driven attribution is also available.
+As alluded to above, in the paid-for Google Analytics 360 data-driven attribution is also available.
 That has the same qualification conditions as in Google Ads, and comes with the same pros.

 As also mentioned above, it’ll cost you a fair whack at $150k minimum per year, so do really consider whether the investment is worth it for you.

 Amazon may be releasing a game changing attribution solution, with a few big caveats.
 Currently, it is available as a closed beta, for US and Canada only, but it could prove to be very powerful for sellers on Amazon.